Printing is a means of graphic communications and the reproduction of quantities of images, which can be seen or perceived visually.

 - Spirit duplicator-master can be made to print more than one color at the same time using special carbon papers, which contain soluble dyed resins of different colors.

 Typefaces are usually available in 6- to 72-pint, with a complete font in each size.
 A font is defined as a complete assortment of any one size and style of a type containing all the characters for setting ordinary composition.
 The Classifications of typefaces fall under either Oldstyle, Modern, Square Serif, Sans Serif, Script, Text Letters, and Decorative types.

 Readability is the ease of reading a printed page, whereas legibility refers to the speed with which each letter or word can be recognized.
 Readability refers to the type arrangement; legibility is concerned with type design.
 When selecting a typeface, you must consider the texture and finish of paper, a color of ink, typeface, size of type, line length, line spacing, etc.

 Letterspacing is the amount of space used between letters, negative or positive, either for readability, aesthetics or to fill a certain area.
 Negative letterspacing involves the removal of space between letters individually (kerning) or between all letters equally (called white space reduction or tracking).
 Line spacing is the amount of space between lines, which is known as leading and is always expressed in points or fractions of a point.

 Images that are not assembled together must be cross-referenced for easy identification in an operation called keying.

 - Cast metal or hot type composition, typewriter or strike-on composition (sometimes called cold type), photographic typesetting, and electronic printing.

 - Scaling-changing the size of the original without changing the ratio of the dimensions.

-- Cropping-to eliminate certain areas from the picture.
+- Cropping-to eliminates certain areas from the picture.